 Even if you’re confident in your recovery plan, there are two types of testing you should always carry out.

 Test your restoration before deploying to production

 In the same way you test your metadata before deploying to production, when you restore data to your org you should proceed carefully.
 It’s best practice to restore metadata and data to a sandbox first, and check everything there without risking further damage to your production org.
 Only then should you restore everything to production.

 It can be tempting to skip restoring to a sandbox environment because running multiple restore jobs takes more time.
 But this is a false economy; restoring with care and avoiding mistakes is much faster overall than trying to restore so quickly that you cause more damage and confusion.
 When it comes to something as important as restoring your org, it’s a case of more haste, less speed.

 You don’t want an actual data loss incident to be the first time you’ve tried your restore process.
 Set a regular cadence for testing your restore process; the more often you practice, the more prepared you’ll be and most companies aim to test their process at least annually.
 If your Salesforce team grows or changes significantly, you should test your process again sooner.
 You need to make sure everyone is familiar with your restore process.

 Have confidence in your ability to restore your org

 Restoring an org after a data loss incident is always going to be stressful.
 But you should never be in a position where you have doubts about your team’s capability to restore your org accurately and effectively.
-Start backing up your data and metadata with Gearset, test your restore process, and have confidence in your ability to restore everything - just the way it was - in record time.
+Start backing up your data and metadata with Gearset, test your restore process, and have confidence in your ability to restore after any type of data incident.